A smart home system is only really fun when it can communicate with other components.

 define nanoCUL CUL /dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0@38400 1234

-“NanoCul” stands for the name of your nanoCul in FHEM.
-You can also choose a different name here.
+Here "nanoCul" stands for the name of your nanoCul in FHEM.
+So you can also choose another name here.

 "CUL" describes the function of the defined device and must not be changed.

-stands for the interface to nanoCul.
-Here you have to go now
+stands for the interface to the nanoCul.
+You must now click here

-Make sure you use the ID found in the previous step.
+make sure that you use the ID determined in the previous step.

 "1234" is a code that is actually only needed when the nanoCUL FHT diagrams

 should send.
-Then this must be adjusted accordingly.
-Either way, this must be specified with.
+Then this must be adapted accordingly.
+Either way, this must also be specified.

-You should now have a nanoCul connected to your RaspberryPi and registered in FHEM.
+So you should now have a nanoCul connected to your RaspberryPi and logged into FHEM.

 Have fun with the project